aylin-seibold/Counterfactual-Fairness/README.md

 ## To Run
 - - -
-Before the main file, Replication.rmd, can be run, Rstan must be installed.\
+Before the main file, Replication.Rmd, can be run, Rstan must be installed.\
 Install: [RStan](http://mc-stan.org/users/interfaces/rstan)\

 The raw data can also be found here.\